 Ask for a table at the back of the restaurant next to the window with a view of the garden.

 The restaurant is comfortingly informal, so don your cosiest jumpers and most dashing country-walk-wear.

 The locally loved restaurant Olio is decorated with a charming hodgepodge of mismatched tables, chairs and lighting, and original artwork adds an extra splash of colour.
 Chef Jamie Forman is the creative mind behind the seasonal, hybrid British-Mediterranean menus, sourcing his ingredients from trusted local suppliers.
 Settle in for robata grilled Cornish lobster, pappardelle puttanesca with anchovies, capers and chilli, or a selection of Somerset cheeses.
 Breakfast – always homely and relaxed – is served in the restaurant or out on the terrace.
 There’s a Continental spread of cereals, granola, fruits, pastries, cheeses, cured meats and fresh juices, along with a menu of cooked-to-order morning favourites.

 Full of cosy corners – and with one antique-clock-lined wall – the bar is well stocked with English wines, local ales and creative cocktails inspired by the rolling countryside.
 In winter, pull up an armchair by the fireplace and sip on local beers and ciders.
 In warmer months, go for a refreshing English Strawberry Fizz or a zingy Rhubarb and Ginger.

-Homewood is hidden at the end of a long private drive in the Bath countryside.
+Homewood is a luxurious boutique hotel near Bath hidden away at the end of a long private drive in the Avon Valley countryside.

-Bristol International Airport is an hour’s drive from the hotel and Heathrow’s just under two hours away by car.
+Bristol International Airport is a 50-minute drive from the hotel and Heathrow’s just under two hours away by car.